Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 4. When the artist is comfortable using porPOIse, they can add their own assets.
 This requires using various programs to create 3D objects, textures, more complex 2D and 3D animations, sound etc. They then have to be put together into an AR experience in Unity, exported in a Unity AssetBundle.
 After uploading this AssetBundle to their online server, they can link the AssetBundle in their porPOIse and set up the assets for a new AR experience.
 For that tutorial, please see this document on the ARpoise github site: https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md

+.
+## Original porPOIse Documentation

+### Only needed if you set up your own porPOIse service

+The **porPOIse Back End user interface** is an open source project originally developed in 2009 by Jens de Smit for use with the AR platform LAYAR.
+Layar is now defunct, but porPOIse continues to work well.

+===PorPOISe for Layar===
+Portable Point-of-Interest Server for LAYAR AR app (www.layar.com, now defunct)

+===Administrative contact===
+Jens de Smit, jens@layar.com (email might be out of date, as LAYAR when out of business in 2019)

+===Introduction===
+PorPOISe is a server for Layar clients.
+It converts your data sets of POIs (Points of Interest) into responses to the Layar client.
+Things like JSON formatting and distance calculation are all done for you.
+PorPOISe supports XML files as data stores.

+===Getting started===
+Read INSTALL for installation instructions.
+Once properly installed, you can use the dashboard to create your first POIs.
+The interface is pretty spartan but this will generate correct output format.
+Study the format if you intend to generate your own XML files.

+From here on you're on your own.
+Build a better interface for the dashboard or expand PorPOISe to have more features if you need more.

+===History===
+PorPOISe originated at SURFnet in 2009 as a spin-off from a small layer- building experiment.
+Over 2010 functionality expanded and feature support grew with Layar's feature support.
+In 2011, PorPOISe's primary author moved from SURFnet to Layar and took the project with him.

+===More information===
+  * http://www.surfnet.nl/en The home of the creator of PorPOISe
+  * http://teknograd.wordpress.com/2009/10/19/augmented-reality-create-your-own-layar-layer/ An explanation on how to build the most minimal of Layar servers.
+Very useful to get started
+  * http://layar.com/ wa the target platform for this project was developed (defunct since 2019)